RedbackThomson/ack-community/docs/design/proposals/adoption/resource-adoption.md

 The custom resource definition makes no assumptions about which fields should be present for any given target kind.
 It is therefore up to the manager to validate the identifier input shape for existence and correctness.

-The target Kubernetes `GroupVersionKind` is specified through the following required fields:
+The `kubernetes` field wraps the structures from `GroupVersionKind`, which specify the target ACK type through the following required fields:

 * [API group and version](https://kubernetes.io/docs/concepts/overview/kubernetes-api/#api-groups-and-versioning)
 * [Resource kind](https://kubernetes.io/docs/reference/kubectl/overview/#resource-types)

 A validating webhook for the `AdoptedResource` custom resources will validate the existence of the target type in the cluster and ensure the requested type is able to be adopted.

-The `kubernetes` field is an [`ObjectMeta`](https://github.com/kubernetes/apimachinery/blob/4f505736214f6a32e70f37c6bae217360fe227b2/pkg/apis/meta/v1/types.go#L110) type that will be applied as the metadata for the created custom resource.
-If the `name` and/o `namespace` fields within the `kubernetes` spec is not defined, the respective fields from the `AdoptedResource` will be used as the value for the custom resource.
+The `kubernetes.metadata` field is an optional [`ObjectMeta`](https://github.com/kubernetes/apimachinery/blob/4f505736214f6a32e70f37c6bae217360fe227b2/pkg/apis/meta/v1/types.go#L110) type that will be applied as the metadata for the created custom resource.
+If the `name` and/o `namespace` fields within the `metadata` spec is not defined, the respective fields from the `AdoptedResource` will be used as the value for the custom resource.

 ### Example Specifications